solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     }
     ```

-1. Add the following code to the method to create an asynchronous connection:
+1. Add the following code to the method to create a reference to an existing collection:

     ```csharp
-    await client.OpenAsync();
-    ```

-1. Add the following code to the method to create a self-link to an existing collection:

-    ```csharp
-    Uri collectionLink = UriFactory.CreateDocumentCollectionUri("EntertainmentDatabase", "CustomCollection");
+    var targetDatabase = await client.Databases.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
+    var containerResponse = await targetDatabase.Containers.CreateContainerIfNotExistsAsync("CustomCollection", "/type");
+    var customCollection = containerResponse.Container;
     ```

 1. Observe the code in the **Main** method.